rhythmmec/bcongdon.github.io/_posts/2016-04-17-Wunderschedule-and-my-Productivity-Manifesto.markdown

 Sometime in the past few months, as occasionally happens, my productivity pendulum swung way to one side and suddenly I'd have something absurd like *18* tasks for a given weekday that were just repeated tasks - not even specific to that particular day.
 And there was again a tax on my brain as I'd think more about optimally prioritizing these dozens of todos instead of, you know, actually doing them.

 To start out, I systematically went through and deleted the 'nagging' tasks that I literally would do by default every day, but had added a todo to feel 'accomplished'.
-Then, I combined tasks that I had granulated into several 'substeps' into one tasks.
+Then, I combined tasks that I had granulated into several 'sub steps' into one tasks.
 This cut out a *lot* of the bulk crap todos, but still left something to be desired.

 The core problem still was this: I'd look at a list of things I had to do throughout the day when I woke up (6am) and see things that I wouldn't be able to accomplish until late in the afternoon. (i.e. I could only work on homework *after* I'd been to that day's lecture).
 So that was frustrating.
 I'm an 'inbox zero' type of guy, so to have things sitting on my list that I *cannot* accomplish is an aggravation of Sisyphean proportions.